-RBI proposes to license its software to federal political committees to market to their supporters.4 RBI states that it will treat political committee affiliates the same as non-political committee affiliates, except as necessary to comply with the Act and Commission regulations.
+4 RBI proposes to license its software to federal political committees to market to

+5 their supporters.4 RBI states that it will treat political committee affiliates the same as

+7 Commission regulations.

 Under RBI's proposal, when a user registers to use a political committee's software to shop with participating merchants online, the software will give the user the option of contributing all or a portion of the user's future rebates to that political committee.
 A user will be able to direct contributions to any political committee with which the user has registered and to register with more than one political committee.
 A user will also be able to modify or cancel the contribution at any time before the rebated funds hit the user's account.
 Users will not be required, however, to make contributions in order to use a political committee's software to shop, and users will earn rebates at the same rates and on the same terms regardless of whether they choose to make contributions.
 Each user's aggregate contributions to all political committees made via RBI's platform will be limited to \$200 per calendar year.